tunneln/dotfiles/README.md

 e.g. change `files="bashrc vim vimrc"` to `files="bashrc vim vimrc urxvt"`

-You can also use my dotfiles for your own by running ` cp somedotfile ~/.somedotfile ` in the dotfiles directory
+You can also use my dotfiles for your own by running ` cp (-r) somedotfile ~/.somedotfile ` in the dotfiles directory

 ####Enjoy!